melaniebrgr/expat-exchange/README.md

 3. As an expat, I want to change the currencies from CAD and EUR to any currency
 4. As an expat, I want to see the exchange rates from the last 30 days in a list
 5. As an expat, I want to see the trend in exchange rates in the last 30 days (i.e. in a graph)

+## To do
+- Load currencies list from an API
+- Extract strings to localized JSON file
+- Localize currency formatting
+- Handle unhappy path (network error, data invalid error)

 ## Design decisions
 - Selected ChakraUI to provide a quick, accessible UI foundation